gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 of our dependencies when executing in test[^testability].
 This is very good, but let me rephrase that in more general terms: the values associated with certain names are now dependent on the environment in which we are executing.
-This should sound very familiar, dependency injection is just dynamic binding in disguise.
+This should sound very familiar, dependency injection is just a more controlled form of dynamic scoping.
+Later on we shall explore other ways of taming dynamic scoping, ways that don't make you jump though all the hoops that dependency injection do.

 ## Dependency injection is not trivial
 The problem with objects is that they have to be constructed somewhere.
 To